Sure Dividend

 The trust’s assets are static in that no further properties can be added.
 In addition, the trust is passive, as it has no control over operating costs and the rate of production.

-As a result distribution per unit fell -65%.
-PVL suspended its distributions in the first half of last year, as its operating expenses exceeded its operating income, primarily due to low prices and high operating expenses.
+PVL suspended its distributions in the first half of 2024, as its operating expenses exceeded its operating income, primarily due to low prices and high operating expenses.

-The trust suspended distributions in the first seven months of this year but reinstated its distributions in August.
+The trust resumed distributions in July-2024 but it suspended distributions again in the first seven months of last year.
+It reinstated its distributions in August-2025.

 Click here to download our most recent Sure Analysis report on PVL (preview of page 1 of 3 shown below):